June 16, 2018

 Instead of trying to make your investing compensate for your high spending, you’ll get much better results by getting your spending under control.
 Since ultimately, there is no amount of money that you can’t spend.

-We can’t precisely control our investment returns.
+We can’t control or even influence the markets and our returns.
 But we can, if we’re honest, control our spending.
+And that flows through to everything:

 So why not focus on the area that is more likely to reward our efforts?
 Spending 10 hours a week trying to find better investments or outsmart the market may prove fruitful.
 But it’s more likely that it won’t.